aleator/Zettel-hs/README.md

 ## Vim integration

-There isn't one, but you can easily use Zettel from vim.
-For example
+There isn't one, but you can use Zettel from Vim.
+For example:

-* Add links for current note, do do `:term Zettel link -- --origin %:t --search <keyword>`
+* Add links for current note, do `:term Zettel link -- --origin %:t --search <keyword>`

 * Extend a note, e.g.,  create and link to previous, do `:!Zettel extend -- --origin %:t --title <new-title>`

 ## Shell integration

 There isn't a shell integration either.
-Here are some common things you might do:
+Here are some common commands you might use:

 * To edit zettels you could do `Zettel find --search <term>|xargs -o nvim -O`